BonoboPLC/lojjo_wiki/administration/games.md

 ### Setting a game to Closed status

 This setting is used to gracefully shut down a Game.
-It prevents new Game Instance from being created.
+It prevents any new Game Instances from being created.

 In the normal flow, when one Game Instance gets filled up or starts on a schedule, a new one is automatically created for other players to register in.
 Like an hourly game or an instant game that just filled up.